2005 Quran desecration controversy: The SERE connection

 Several reports have alleged a connection between events at Guantanamo Bay and a Department of Defense program "Survival, Evasion, Resistance and Escape" (SERE).

 On May 16, 2005, Juan Cole published an email from a former SERE attendee who reported abuse of the Christian holy book in training.

 The emailer had no direct knowledge of operations at Guantanamo, but noted that this tactic sounded similar to that alleged in the Newsweek story.

 In July 2005, an article in The New Yorker magazine suggested that the SERE program involved a number of techniques which paralleled those allegedly used at Guantánamo Bay, including the desecration of religious texts.
 The writer contacted Juan Cole's anonymous source who said that in 1999 he attended a Navy SERE program in California.

-So the Bible trashing happened when this guy had us all in the courtyard sitting for one of his speeches.
-They were tempting us with a big pot of soup that was boiling - we were all starving from a few days of chow deprivation.
-He brought out the Bible and started going off on it verbally - how it was worthless, we were forsaken by God, etc. Then he threw it on the ground and kicked it around.
-It was definitely the climax of his speech.
-Then he kicked over the soup pot and threw us back in the cells.